If you’re considering an abortion, we can help.

 If you have questions regarding Plan B® please call us for additional information.

-Also known as the Abortion Pill, this medical abortion is used for women who are within 28 to 49 days after their last menstrual period.
+Also known as the Abortion Pill, this medical abortion is used for women who are up to 10 weeks pregnant.
 This procedure usually requires three office visits.
 The RU486 or mifepristone pills are given to the woman who returns two days for a second medication called misoprostol.
 The combination of these medications causes the uterus to expel the fetus.

 Early Vacuum Aspiration: 7 weeks after LMP